saurabh4autonomous/CarND-Capstone/README.md

 ## Introduction

-The final project of the course was about implementing code for a real self-driving car, which drives safely around a track.
-It also recognizes traffic light signals and stops in case a red signal is detected.
+In the final project of the course we implemented code for a real self-driving car, which drives safely around a track.
+It recognizes traffic light signals and stops in case a red signal is detected.
 The system was first tested on a simulator and then on a real car.

 ## System Architecture

-The following graphic shows the system architecture which consists of the three subsystems
+The following graphic shows the general system architecture which consists of the three subsystems Perception, Planning and Control, and their connections in a ROS (Robot Operating System) architecture.
 * Perception,
 * Planning, and
 * Control,